hexbatch/apple-core/v1/docs/core/step-2-attributes/attribute-overview.md

 ## Affinity and allergies
 affinities and allergies also control when a token is allowed to be or not be in a set, and controls token movement through a network of sets.
 See sets

+Each affinity and allergy can have one or more force_rules

+    force_rule:
+        attribute_id:
+        weight: number:  (negative means more repulsed, positive means more attracted)
+        numeric_min:
+        numeric_max:
+        string_value: (constant or regex)

 ### Required set attributes for read